dotmilk/mu/README.md

 <a name="muView"></a>

 ## muView()
-Factory function for [MuView](#MuView), uses currying to allow you to have default options, calling result with final options to produce instances.
+Factory function for [MuView](#MuView), uses currying to allow default options, calling result with final options to produce instances.

 **Kind**: global function
 **Example**